 The procedure is established: In this case, all further actions are determined by the responsible health authorities which are informed of the confirmed infections, even before we are, via the legally prescribed reporting channels.
 The health authorities decide whether TH Köln is to contact other people or if buildings are to be closed, etc.

-As the ongoing COVID-19 pandemic continues to lead to restrictions for stays abroad of students and staff, the Executive Board of TH Köln has decided to implement the following provisions for international, physical mobility (incoming and outgoing) in the 2020/21 winter semester:
+As the ongoing COVID-19 pandemic continues to lead to restrictions for stays abroad of students and staff, the Executive Board of TH Köln has decided to implement the following provisions for international, physical mobility (incoming and outgoing) in the 2021 summer semester:

 - Long-term mobility (longer than four weeks) of students and staff within the European Union and with Erasmus program countries (Key Action 103) may take place as planned provided that visa/entry regulations and the individual provisions made by partner universities so allow.

-- Long-term mobility (longer than four weeks) of students and staff outside of the European Union and with non-Erasmus program countries should not take place due to more complex political, logistical and organizational circumstances.
+- TH Köln recommends that physical long-term mobility of students and staff outside of the European Union and with non-Erasmus program countries not take place due to more complex political, logistical and organizational circumstances.

 - Short-term mobility of up to two individuals should only take place if there are no quarantine regulations in place upon entry to the country of destination or upon return to the home country.